 - When your blood glucose (BG) is at or above target, you receive 40% of the Recommended Bolus at every Loop interval while the scheduled basal rate is unchanged.

 - When your blood glucose (BG) is below target, negative temp basals (i.e., reduction of your scheduled basal rate) are used to reduce your IOB.
 This decision is re-evaluated during every Loop interval (same as Master Branch #2 above).

 - When you record a Meal, you can accept the suggested bolus, or let the Automatic Bolus dosing strategy provide a bolus equal to 40% of the Recommended Bolus at every Loop interval.

 - You can manually bolus at any time by pressing the Bolus icon in the center of Loop’s Main Screen (same as when using Temp Basal Dosing Strategy).
 Any bolus recommendation that you see when you press the Bolus icon will be 100% of the Recommended Bolus.

-The Master Branch can be built either via a zip file (the way that most people build) or via a Workspace build.
-Don’t be afraid to build using Workspace, you’ll find that the Build Script for Workspace builds is actually easier than the traditional zip file method.
-Master can be built on an iPhone using iOS 12 or later.
+Now that Xcode 13 has been released, Loop v2.2.6 must be built with a Workspace build.
+The Build Script for Workspace builds is actually easier than the traditional zip file method.
+This can be built on an iPhone using iOS 12 or later, including iOS 15.

 What makes FreeAPS unique is that it has many user-defined Settings.
 You determine the combination of temp basals and bolus % that are right for you.
 As a default, FreeAPS is set to use temp basals to manage blood glucose – in the same manner as the Master Branch.
 For greater detail on using FreeAPS, please visit the FreeAPS page.